Old West Gambling Games - Were they legal? Were they popular?

 One of those exclusive venues with deluxe amenities.
 A gorgeous, covered wrap-around porch, a billiards room, a library, and exquisite dining.
 Card rooms were appointed with luxuries10 - but seek out the high stakes games if you were up for it!11 It was torn down in 1936.9

 In the early 1800s, religious groups began opposing gambling per their morality.
 Their ire was aimed at lotteries prevalent in the Northeast.13 Government officials in the Old West were influenced by what was happening back East regarding gambling.
+They had their eyes on any gaming around.
 States started to enact laws banning wagers.12

 In a Globe Arizona newspaper, you can see one gambler's viewpoint from an interview when all this gambling opposition began.
 When Arizona became a state in 1912, gambling was officially outlawed.12